prabhat-123/Email-Categorization-And-Product-Feedback-Analysis/README.md

 To reproduce the results of this project, it is recommended to set up a Python 3.8.0 environment, as the project has not been tested on other Python versions.

-These technologies and libraries collectively empowered the Email Categorization and Product Feedback Analysis POC, enabling efficient data processing, analysis, and interaction.
+These technologies and libraries collectively empowered Email Categorization and Product Feedback Analysis POC, enabling efficient data processing, analysis, and interaction.

 ## Getting Started